 Sitter associated with 19 portraits

 Hogarth began painting in 1727 and soon produced life-size portraits and 'comic histories' such as The Rake's Progress and Marriage à-la-mode.
 An abrasive social commentator, he was appointed Sergeant Painter to George II in 1757.
-At a time when foreign artists flocked to London, Hogarth was increasingly concerned with the status of native artists and advocated for the Englishness of English art.
+At a time when foreign artists flocked to London, Hogarth was increasingly concerned with the status of native artists and advocated for the Englishness of English art and recommended that they seek inspiration from the infinite variety of contemporary human existence.
 He wrote The Analysis of Beauty in 1753, a treatise on art and beauty.
 His engravings were more highly esteemed at the time than his paintings.

 - Jane Hogarth (née Thornhill) (wife)